2024

 03/03

-Day 2 of the Thetford Forest Group Cranwich race and we decided to mix things up and swapped mother and daughter to put Jess in lead with Wolvey which seemed to work a treat, with the team actually coming in quicker than the previous day even with a turning disagreement when they spotted my van on the other side of the ski-netting (note to self, close van door next time so they don’t hear their kennelmates complaining at their abandonment)!
+Day 2 of the Thetford Forest Group Cranwich race and we decided to mix things up and swapped mother and daughter to put Alice in single wheel & Jess in lead with Wolvey which seemed to work a treat, with the team actually coming in quicker than the previous day even with a turning disagreement when they spotted my van on the other side of the ski-netting (note to self, close van door next time so they don’t hear their kennelmates complaining at their abandonment)!
 And another 1st place claimed for their efforts too - well done to Kim & the woos!

 02/03